freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-89.english.md

 ## Description
 <section id='description'>

 Set the `domain` of the scale to `data[8].followers`.
-This will be an array of the data from 2020 that contains three items, one for each platform.
+This will be three items, one for each platform.
 </section>

 ## Instructions